snovakovic/s.js/README.md

 ```

 #### merge
-Merge properties of the second object to the first object.
+Shallow merge provided objects.
-In case of the same property value from second object will override the value in the first object
+In case of the same property value from second object will override the values in the first object.
+Method accepts arbitrary number of object that will be merged together.

 ```javascript
     var obj1 = {